-For the 2021-22 application cycle, due to the lack of access to testing sites, Princeton will not require submission of standardized testing (SAT or ACT).
+We are extending our test optional policy for first-year and transfer applicants for the next three admission cycles (that is, for applications due in the falls of 2023, 2024, and 2025).
+Students who opt to apply to Princeton without an ACT or SAT score will not be at a disadvantage in our process.
 Those who still wish to sit for standardized testing should do so by the December test date, if possible.
 In our experience, scores from the December test date for test takers outside the United States will reach us in time.

 For those who choose to submit testing, we allow applicants to use the score choice feature of the SAT and accept only the highest composite score of the ACT, but we encourage the submission of all test scores.

 Note on additional testing:

 - If you sat for an AP or IB test, we recommend that you self-report all of your AP or IB scores on your application.
 For those who do submit standardized test scores, you must submit your SAT and/or ACT scores to Princeton directly from the testing firms.

 School Report.
 If your school does not have a counselor for students applying to university, please ask a school official — such as a principal, vice principal or dean — to complete your School Report available on the Common Application.